JJoanet/Unify/README.md

 Teamwork makes the dreamwork.

 The point of our site is to help bridge the gap between workers and unions, by allowing workers to find and reach out to unions on a universal platform.

-API Keys are not included with deployed version for security purposes.

 ## Table of Contents
 - [Usage](#Usage)